For Faculty & Staff:

-Emergency payroll checks will be replaced by off-cycle payroll payments.
-These will be paid on Fridays, in between the scheduled biweekly pay days, and will be directly deposited into your account.
+Off cycle checks are paid on Fridays, in between the scheduled biweekly pay days, and will be directly deposited into your account.

 The bank account that is designated as the balance account for an employee’s payroll direct deposit in OneUSG Connect is also used by the Financial Management System as the direct deposit account for employee travel and expense reimbursements.
 Expense reimbursement bank account data may not be updated in the Financial Management System.

-Information on December 2018 sign-off dates is available on the Payroll Transition page.
+Information regarding sign-off dates is available on the Payroll Calendar.